 Apparently, we’ll end the week on a military theme.
 This morning, I stumbled upon a page with some amazing examples of “patriotic photographs in true perspective” produced by Mole & Thomas, a Chicago photography studio.
 The one above was taken at Camp Custer in Battle Creek, Michigan.
-You can see a number of others from the Iowa National Guard and also see all 10 photos in the Library of Congress collection.

 Now if you’re anything like me, you won’t mind a bit more detail on the above photo provided by the George Glazer Gallery of NYC:

 Aerial photograph of 30,000 military officers and men at Camp Custer, Battle Creek, Michigan, forming an emblem based on the shield that is part of the design of the great seal of the United States, with 13 stars and 13 vertical stripes.
 The shield is in front of the bald eagle in the seal design, which was officially adopted by the U.S. Government in 1787.
 This photograph was taken by Mole & Thomas, a Chicago firm famous for such patriotic bird’s-eye group shots at military bases after World War I. The Library of Congress has eight such photos in their collection, including this one.